-Practicums including internships, externships, career co-ops, and computer and culinary arts laboratories all place students within a practical situation to further develop their career knowledge and skills.
+Career co-ops, on-the-job training, and computer and culinary arts laboratories all place students within a practical situation to further develop their career knowledge and skills.

 Student Achievement

 Helping students to succeed is our number one priority at Johnson & Wales University.
 The Student Achievement Center is dedicated to making sure each student is given every opportunity for success, with special courses and workshops, tutoring, and career and academic counseling.
 Special needs students can also find assistance at the Student Achievement Center, with special programs, adaptations, and reasonable accommodations to ensure every opportunity for their success in college.
 All support services are available without extra charge to all Johnson & Wales students.